Ready for a new adventure? Let our trip planner guide you to unforgettable experiences, your way.

 ---|---|

-Travel Duration: | 7 Hours |
+Travel Duration: | 220km/137mile |

 Highest Altitude: | 1,400m/4,593ft Kathmandu |

 Today, we leave for Kathmandu early in the morning after breakfast.
 After reaching Kathmandu, check into your hotel and prepare for an evening celebratory dinner.
 Here concludes your trek to Annapurna Base Camp.
-We hope you had an amazing trekking experience and will join us for another day on another trek in Nepal.
+We hope you had an amazing trekking experience and will join us for another trek in Nepal.

 Itinerary Fact | Details |